d-jeffery/d-jeffery-code-assignment/README.md

 ## TODOs

-- I didn't implement an identity for clients, only providers.
+- ~~I didn't implement an identity for clients, only providers.
 This means all bookings only reference the providers name, with no mention of the client ID.
-I ran out of time to start recording and populating client records due to the need to refactor, and rethink my datastructures
+I ran out of time to start recording and populating client records due to the need to refactor, and rethink my datastructures~~
 - IDs for providers/clients to avoid collision - with no unique keys for clients or providers, we're relying on names being unique
 - Would have liked to have leveraged docker, but ran out of time to invest in a better dev cycle
 - Confirmation code should have been paired with client identity to ensure 1 client can't confirm the appointment of another
 - Used custom time format - I think I could have saved some time had I just used nodejs's implementation.
 I should have just went with milliseconds and handled the translation client side.
-- Using in-memory datastore's - if this was going tom production, to preserve state, the records should be written to a stable datastore
+- Using in-memory datastore's - if this was going to production, to preserve state, the records should be written to a stable datastore